GalaxyPay/lute-connect/README.md

 ## Overview

-Lute Connect is a Javascript library to securely sign transactions with [Lute](https://lute.app), an Algorand, Ledger-only web wallet.
+Lute Connect is a Javascript library to securely sign transactions with [Lute](https://lute.app), an Algorand web wallet.

 ## Installation